-The deadline for the submission of a research or creative manuscript is November 1st of every Fall semester.
+The deadline for the submission of a research or creative manuscript is October 21, 2016.
 The manuscript must be in MS Word format (a .doc file) and emailed by the student to the Faculty Editor-in-Chief (email@example.com).
 The student should only submit their contribution after receiving approval from their faculty mentor.
 To view an example submission please click

 Submission Guidelines (pdf, doc)

 Remember your audience!
 Your article will be read by mostly undergraduates (as well as scholars from a wide range of academic disciplines) and thus should be readable and comprehensible to anyone interested in the topic, regardless of their expertise.
 Yet, one should avoid devoting more than a few sentences toward the explanation of standard information that should be known to the majority of those in academia.
 Your manuscript should uphold a level of sophistication that represents the standards that USC Upstate strives to promote.

 These guidelines are provided as a standard so that you have an idea of what the manuscript should look like.
 At the same time, this is your work.
 If you feel that the quality of your manuscript might be compromised due to the above guidelines, then feel free to make any minor changes to fit your expectations.
 Finally, the Editorial Board will work with you in order to create an article that suits our standards as well as yours, so feel free to submit what you think will work.
 To view an example submission please click

 Volume 6, Fall 2013

 The University of South Carolina Upstate is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033 or call 404-679-4500 for questions about the accreditation of USC Upstate.
 Comments or Complaints?